Mother of Canadian man missing in Peru since September says he may have been abducted

 Clamen flew to Peru last week after deciding that something was seriously wrong.
 After not hearing from her son for nearly a month, she has posted a $10,000 USD award for any information that leads to her son being found.

-She said she has been corresponding with Peruvian authorities since her arrival, who she says have been working flat out to try to locate her son.
+She said she has been corresponding with Peruvian authorities since her arrival, who she said have been working flat out to try to locate her son.

 "All of (the information) is leading to the conclusion that Jesse, somehow, was abducted," said Clamen.